-Most on-the-job knee injuries include damage to the tendons and muscles, torn cartilage, fractured bones, and sprains.
-The most common, and serious, injuries are meniscus injuries, ligament injuries, and chondromalacia.
+Most knee injuries sustained at work include damage to the tendons and muscles, torn cartilage, fractured bones, and sprains.
+The most common and serious injuries are meniscus injuries, ligament injuries, and chondromalacia.

-- Chondromalacia: This injury occurs when the articular cartilage of your kneecap softens, causing achy pain and grating sensations, with increased pain when walking up or down stairs, kneeling, or extending your knee.
-It can be caused by either a traumatic injury, or long-term repetitive motions.
+This injury occurs when the articular cartilage of your kneecap softens, causing achy pain and grating sensations, with increased pain when walking up or down stairs, kneeling, or extending your knee.
+It can be caused by either a traumatic injury or long-term repetitive motions.
 Most cases can be treated with pain medication and physical therapy, although realignment surgery may be needed in some cases.

 Other knee injuries include: